erykjj/jwlmanager/README.md

 ## Purpose

-This application enables viewing and performing various operations on the *user* data stored in a *.jwlibrary* backup file (created from within the **JW Library** app[^1]: Personal Study > Backup and Restore > Create a backup).
-A modified *.jwlibrary* file can then be restored within the app.
+This application enables viewing and performing various operations on the *user* data stored in a *.jwlibrary* backup archive (created from within the **JW Library** app[^1]: Personal Study > Backup and Restore > Create a backup).
+A modified *.jwlibrary* archive can then be restored within the app.

-In addition to the main functions of exporting, importing, and deleting, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.
+In addition to the main functions of **viewing, exporting, importing, and deleting**, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.
+Items from different backups can be **merged** by exporting the desired items and importing them into an existent archive or into a new one.

 ![preview](res/JWLManager.gif)

 ____
 ## Usage

-This is a Python3 script implementing the Qt5 framework.
+This is a Python3 application implementing the Qt5 framework.
 If you have Python3 installed, execute to run (from inside JWLManager folder):

 ```
 $ python3 JWLManager.py